autonomous019/entanglement-medicine/README.md

 Infoceuticals is the information copy of medicinal substances non-locally to another object from the original, a copy of it's structural data through quantum entanglement to a target site.
 An overview is in this translation of a <a href="https://github.com/autonomous019/entanglement-medicine/blob/main/teleportation%20of%20vaccine%20properties.odt?raw=true">Teleportation Properties of Vaccines (Телепортация свойств вакцин) </a> by Krasnobryzhev V.G. (Краснобрыжев В.Г.) in 2009, these findings were confirmed in the experiments of Surinov et al (2017), also see the other research articles below validating this research area.

+Further research confirming this scientific transfer of medicinals has been conducted in Israel:

+6. Studying the process of transferring medicinal properties to water medical supplies The idea of ​​the wave nature of energy-information exchange allowed to . t . n .
+M .
+M .
+Greenstein and Ph . m . n .
+M .
+M .
+Schreibman to develop a new perspective on the phenomenon homeopathy , supported by a series of experiments on a transfer apparatus medicinal properties of medical preparations of the " Transfer " type.

+As you know , in the process of dilution ( potentiation ) in intermediate solutions the concentration of the " material " component of the drug is significantly reduced , which , when ingested , could take part in various biochemical reactions .
+At high dilution levels, the material component of the drug practically disappears and the main role in the treatment process It plays only a field , an information component , which contains information on medicinal properties of the drug .
+Due to special structural and informational the properties of water, all this information about the medicinal properties is remembered on it drug .

+According to the observations of these authors , each subsequent dilution and Shaking, increases the number of active clusters , contained in the volume , thereby increasing , from potency to potency , therapeutic activity drug .
+The same effect is obtained with non-contact exposure to water. field structure , comprising a medical information .
+Experiments have shown , that two variants of the same remedy , at different potencies , differ from each other by the intensity , not the frequency of the background radiation .
+Received the result refutes the " frequency " hypothesis that, as a result, potentiation changes only the natural frequency of radiation of drugs .
+(Etkin, 2009)

+13. Transfer of medicinal properties of drugs to large distance

+By . t . n .
+Mark Greenstein and Ph . m . n .
+Michael Shraybmanom a system , providing the ability to transmit via wireless and cable communication lines , for example , cellular communication and the Internet , information - wave properties of substances biological objects , including medicinal properties of medicines and medicinal plants , as well as information about the functional state of the body humans and animals .
+The system , based on the method of bio-resonance therapy ( Voll method ), can be used to create unparalleled in the world emergency telemedicine network .

+14. Computer light - color brain stimulation

+A member of our association, Ph . t . n .
+Sh .
+Baskin proposed a method and a set of programs light - linguistic medicine for effective treatment , health prevention and enhancing human creativity .
+The method is based on known evidence of the amazing healing and prophylactic properties of Jewish holy texts and at the discovery of visual images of Hebrew and Aramite .
+Unlike existing technical devices for sound and light stimulation of the brain type of light - sound machine "Mind machines" are offered computer program light stimulation of the brain by the original method , developed by by the firm "Wezit".
+The technique and the program turns the computer into a powerful and flexible brain stimulation and energy massage tool , safer and much cheaper , than the above mentioned technical means .
+Data published on the website " www.visnsoft.com" .
+(Etkin, 2009)

 • B.P.
 Surinov, K.G.
 Hachumova, E.P.
 Germanov, A.A.
 Fedorenko, (2017)  Information Pharmacology- Replication of Information Copies of Drug Substances in Aquatic Vehicles IJUS International Journal of Unconventional Science Issue E2, pp. 3-9, 2017 http://www.unconv-science.org/en/e2/surinov/

 • Benveniste, J., A¨issa, J., Jurgens, P., Hsueh, W. Specificity of the digitized molecular signal.
 FASEB Journal, 12:A412, 1998.